Testing4AI/RobOT/README.md

 attack.py contains FGSM and PGD attack.

 gen_adv.py is to generate adversarial inputs for test selection and robustness evaluation.
-You could also use toolbox like <a href="https://github.com/cleverhans-lab/cleverhans" target="_blank">cleverhans</a> for test case generation.
+You could also use toolbox like <a href="https://github.com/cleverhans-lab/cleverhans" target="_blank">cleverhans</a> for the test case generation.

 select_retrain.py is to select valuable test cases for model retraining.